executors/executors/explanatory.md

 The default value of `executor_execution_category` is `unsequenced_execution_tag`.

-[^seq_footnote]: We might want to introduce something like `this_thread_execution_mapping_tag` to capture the needs of `std::execution::seq`, which requires algorithms to execute on the current thread.
+[^seq_footnote]: We might want to introduce something like `this_thread_execution_mapping` to capture the needs of `std::execution::seq`, which requires algorithms to execute on the current thread.

 These describe the types of parameters involved in bulk customization points